bistaumanga/bistaumanga.github.com/_posts/2014-5-13-tsanomaly.md

 > But since we are using robust statistics *$ [M_d, IQR] $*, we have to use streaming version of that.
 Luckily, there exist an awesome algorithms for this : **QDigest** {% cite qdigest %} and **TDigest** {% cite tdigest %}.

-Using these concepts, to decide weather a data from real-time stream if it is an anomaly- We first predict the value using Causal Moving Median algorithm.
+Using these concepts to decide whether a data from real-time is an anomaly or not, we first predict the value using Causal Moving Median algorithm.
 Then the residual, which is a difference between predicted and observed value is used to compute the Streaming $ M_d,  IQR $.
 These Robust statistics are used to estimate the robust $ \mu , \sigma $ using Equations [[wiki : Robust Scale Estimation][wikiRobustStddev]]:

 $$
 \mu = M_d \\